Bring Back Birdie

-Plot
+Background

+In 1980, according to Charles Strouse, Bye Bye Birdie was "still the most produced musical in America and a top moneymaker for the company [Tams-Witmark] that licensed the amateur rights[.]"
+The idea of a sequel originated with Tams-Witmark; the writers agreed, under the plan that it would only be available for amateur licensing.
+However, when Broadway producers Lee Guber and Shelly Gross read the sequel's script, they decided to produce it for Broadway.
+During Broadway previews, two songs, "Shape Up" and "Don't Say F-A-T in Front of Conrad", were cut.

+Synopsis

 Act 1

 A story teller begins: "Once upon a time, so long ago that New York City hadn't even been bankrupt once, there lived a young man in the music business named Albert Peterson, who loved his secretary, Rose.
 His only client, a rock-n-roll idol known as Conrad Birdie, was being drafted into the army, and Rose wanted Albert to give up the music business, marry her, and become...an English teacher!
 Alas, Albert's mother--a frail and gentle old lady with many of the same endearing qualities as Snow White's stepmother--opposed the match.
 But love triumphed, Conrad vanished, the mother was banished, Albert married his Rose and became an English teacher and they all lived happily ever after.
 (Ominous chord.)
 Till now."

 Albert and Rose are burglarizing their old office, looking for the contract that will put them on the trail of Conrad Birdie.
 Birdie disappeared 18 years ago, and Albert has been offered $20,000 if he can get him to perform on a TV Grammy Award special, along with other giant recording stars of yesterday.
 Albert is eager to return to the music business, but Rose is unhappy about it ("Twenty Happy Years").
 Albert is almost convinced to give up.
 Then Mtobe, the fly-by-night detective appears, and to Rose's disgust finds the old contract.
 Albert notes that Birdie is at the El Coyote Club, Bent River Junction, Arizona, and tells Rosie that they will head for Arizona immediately.